Updates for Fall 2021 Students

 A Shared Responsibility

-Building custodial staff will clean and disinfect campus buildings more frequently to reduce the spread of pathogens via frequently touched surfaces.
+Building custodial staff will continue to clean and disinfect campus buildings more frequently to reduce the spread of pathogens via frequently touched surfaces.
 However, it is impossible for custodial staff alone to perform these functions with the frequency and extent needed to combat the novel coronavirus.
 Every member of the CMC community has a joint responsibility for sanitation in their own work area and when using shared resources (i.e. meeting rooms, commonly touched surfaces, etc.)

 So, it’s a collective effort.
 But, who is responsible for what?